New Zealand Police: Crime statistics

 Crime statistics are documented in the police annual report.
 The police also publish bi-yearly statistical summaries of crime for both New Zealand as a whole and each police district.
 In early 2005, crime statistics for both recorded crime and recorded apprehensions for the last 10 years were published by Statistics New Zealand.
 These statistics provide offence statistics related to individual sections of legislation and appear to be the most detailed national crime statistics available today.

 Controversies

-During the early years of the present century several controversies put the Police under close scrutiny.
+Throughout its history, the New Zealand Police has been the subject of a number of controversies.
 Some have been investigated by the Independent Police Conduct Authority; others have received significant publicity.